br-automation-community/mappView-CustomWidgets/mkdocs/docs/widgets_list_box.md

 **itemMarginExt**

-This property is use to apply maring to all items in the list.
+This property is used to apply margin to all items in the list.

 * With **itemMarginExt** set to ```0px 0px 10px 0px``` here is the result
 > :bulb: **Tip:** Set property **listSeparatorcolor** to ```rgba(0,0,0,0)``` to disable line separator in the list